synappser/FinderFix/README.md

 ## System Requirements

-Apple silicon or Intel processor (macOS 10.15+)*
+Apple silicon or Intel processor (macOS 10.14.6+ *)

-\* _(minimum deployment target 10.13 with no warranties until Apple sorts out its mess with linking to system libraries instead of bundled ones on 10.13 and 10.14)_
+\* _According to the RECOMMENDED_MACOSX_DEPLOYMENT_TARGET build setting that indicates the recommended minimum deployment versions for each supported Xcode platform (currently at 10.14.6)_

 ## Settings